opa334/SafariPlus/README.md

 - Suppress Mailto Dialog (on iOS 10 and above)

 ### Actions
-- Change Browsing Mode on App Start, App Resume, External Link Opened
+- Change Browsing Mode on App Start, App Resume, and when an External Link is Opened

-- Auto Close Tabs on Minimazion or Close of Safari
+- Auto Close Tabs when Safari is Minimized or Closed

-- Auto-Clear Browser Data on Minimization or Close of Safari
+- Auto-Clear Browser Data hen Safari is Minimized or Closed

 ### Gestures
-- URL Bar Swipe Left, Right, Down Gestures
+- URL Bar Swipe Left, Right, and Down Gestures

-- Toolbar Swipe Left, Right, Up / Down Gestures
+- Toolbar Swipe Left, Right, and Up / Down Gestures

 - Many available actions to trigger

 ### Customization
-- Color Settings for Top Toolbar, Bottom Toolbar and Tab Switcher for both normal and private browsing modes
+- Color Settings for the Top Toolbar, Bottom Toolbar and the Tab Switcher for both normal and private browsing modes

-- Change the button order of the Top and Bottom Toolbars (also includes additonal buttons)
+- Change the button order of the Top and Bottom Toolbars and add additional buttons

 - Custom Start Site - Change the default favorites view when opening a new tab to a specified URL